 Data from the U.S. Centers for Disease Control and Prevention (CDC), shows 1 in 3 American adults has high blood pressure.

-“What we’re seeing is more and more women have chronic hypertension before they’re even pregnant,” says Salena Zanotti, MD, who did not take part in the study.
-“There was an almost 6% rise per year in women with chronic hypertension during the study.”
+“What we’re seeing is more and more people have chronic hypertension before they’re even pregnant,” says Salena Zanotti, MD, who did not take part in the study.
+“There was an almost 6% rise per year in people with chronic hypertension during the study.”

 Uncontrolled hypertension greatly increases a person’s risk for heart disease and stroke – but the risks are even higher for pregnant moms.